Category Archives: Guy Yasko

 Speed by Guy Yasko

 People ask me what i think about when i run.
 They want to hear ‘sex’ or something.
 I say ‘nothing’.
 I ran cross country once.
 Thoughts ran me down.
 Everytime.
-Same with them.
-Bunch of nervous wrecks.
-Now i run … Continue reading
+Same with Now i run in circles, 400m.
+In school they said drugs don’t work: |

 Filed under Guy Yasko